3MFConsortium/spec_core/3MF Core Specification.md

 **3MF Document StartPart relationship.** The OPC relationship from the root of the package to the 3D Model part.

-**Assembly.** A model that contains two or more independently-defined objects that are connected or interlocked either during or after the 3D manufacturing process is complete.
-An assembly might be able to be reversed or the individual parts may be inseparably interlocked.
+**Assembly.** A CAD term that could be represented by _components_.

 **Back.** The maximum printable XZ plane of the print area or the correspondent maximum plane of a model bounding box, once transformed to the output coordinate space.

 **Bottom.** The minimum printable XY plane of the print area or the correspondent minimum plane of a model bounding box, once transformed to the output coordinate space.

+**Components** A model that contains two or more independently-defined objects that are connected or interlocked either during or after the 3D manufacturing process is complete.
+A component might be able to be reversed or the individual parts may be inseparably interlocked.

-**Component.** An object that is added as an intact shape or assembly to the overall definition of another object.
+**Component.** An object that is added as an intact shape to the overall definition of another object.

 **Consumer.** A software, service, or device that reads in a 3MF Document.